BND Hamburger Icon

 What is the impact of excessive idle time?

-Idling trucks are a source of carbon dioxide (CO2) emissions, which hurts the environment.
-According to the EPA, the transportation industry is responsible for 28% of all greenhouse gas emissions (including CO2) in the United States.
-The EPA recognizes greenhouse gas emissions as responsible for warming Earth’s atmosphere, leading to widespread climate change.
+• Excessive fleet idle time hurts the environment.
+Idling trucks are a source of carbon dioxide (CO2) emissions, which hurts the environment, going against the principles of corporate social responsibility.
+According to the EPA, carbon pollution from transportation makes up 28 percent of all greenhouse gas emissions (including CO2) in the U.S. The EPA recognizes greenhouse gas emissions as responsible for warming Earth’s atmosphere, leading to widespread climate change.
+Drivers who keep their engine idling for five to eight hours overnight to keep their cabin warm can add around 24,000 pounds of CO2 to the atmosphere per year.
+Additionally, the driver can burn around 1,200 gallons of diesel fuel.

-Idling trucks also lower the air quality for drivers and the general public.
-Studies from the University of Michigan’s Lifestage Environmental Exposures and Disease Center have linked the increase in cancer, asthma, and birth defects to vehicle fumes and idling.
+• Excessive fleet idle time has health costs.
+Idling trucks lower the air quality for drivers and the general public.
+Studies from the University of Michigan’s Lifestage Environmental Exposures and Disease Center have linked motor vehicle idling and health.
+This data attributes an increase in cancer, asthma and congenital disabilities to vehicle fumes and idling.

 Did You Know?Did you know